-At June 30, 2009, our accumulated deficit amounted to \$112,346,000.
-We had working capital of \$1,430,000 as of June 30, 2009.
-We currently anticipate that our cash and cash equivalents, the proceeds we received from the July 30, 2009 registered direct offering and revenues we expect to generate will be sufficient to meet our anticipated cash requirements to continue sales and marketing and some research and development through June 30, 2010.
+At December 31, 2009, our accumulated deficit amounted to \$115,585,000.
+We had working capital of \$5,165,000 as of December 31, 2009.
+We currently anticipate that our cash and cash equivalents, the proceeds we received from the July 30, 2009 registered direct offering, proceeds we received from the exercise of common stock purchase warrants and option exercises and revenues we expect to generate will be sufficient to meet our anticipated cash requirements to continue sales and marketing and some research and development through December 31, 2010.
 However, in order to execute our Microcyn product development strategy and to penetrate new and existing markets, we may need to raise additional funds, through public or private equity offerings, debt financings, corporate collaborations or other means.
 We have implemented cost cutting initiatives while continuing to increase revenue in an effort to reach cash breakeven.